 What do you do when the 'quiet word over coffee' doesn't seem to make any difference?
 The situation doesn't change.
 The behaviour doesn't change.
 So now what?
 A feedback sandwich?
 Please no. It appears tasty and simple, but often has no after-taste.

 No, what we need is a more reliable, friendly, honest, kinder way of giving feedback.
 An altogether nicer way.

 ...what we need is a more reliable, friendly, honest, kinder way of giving feedback.
 An altogether nicer way.

-It’s well understood through recent research that regular feedback is one of the best ways to: retain, develop, and improve the engagement of staff.
-Indeed, recent years have see several large multi-national corporations introduce formal feedback programs in lieu of annual performance reviews (which one found to contribute precisely $0 to bottom-line results).
+Recent research shows that regular feedback is one of the best ways to: retain, develop, and improve the engagement of staff.
+Over the last few years several large multi-national corporations have introduced formal feedback programs in lieu of annual performance reviews (which one found to have contributed precisely $0 to bottom-line results).